 Writing, Rhetoric, and Technical Communication (WRTC) is a relevant, community-focused undergraduate degree.
 Students learn rhetorical and practical skills that fit today’s workplace and help them make a difference in the world.

 Our program also offers the Certificate in Technical Communication.

 What Can I Do with a Degree in Writing, Rhetoric, and Technical Communication?

-Students in WRTC are trained to become “writing specialists” who are prepared to write and communicate in a variety of situations and in a range of genres.
+Students in WRTC are trained to become “writing specialists.”
+They are prepared to write and communicate in a variety of situations and in a range of genres.
 Some people go on to be writers or editors.
-Others go into web development or product design, usability research, or online community management.
+Others go into web development, product design, usability research, or online community management.
 Some graduates enter fields such as social media or web content strategy, fundraising or nonprofit management, grant writing, e-learning and instructional design, or even graphic design or event coordinating.
-Others may focus on ethics, international relations and communications, or marketing and public relations.
+Others may focus on international relations, communications, marketing, or public relations.
 Some of our majors go on to study rhetoric and composition, professional communication, or technical communication in graduate school.

 Why Explore Writing, Rhetoric, and Technical Communication at Boise State?

-Our graduates develop essential skills in writing, analysis, and technology that help audiences connect, inform, and achieve.
-Our emphasis offers students a chance to become excellent communicators through a path of customized coursework in areas such as:
+Our graduates develop essential skills in writing, analysis, and technology so they can help audiences connect, inform, and achieve.
+Our emphasis offers students a chance to become excellent communicators.
+Students choose a customized path of courses in areas such as: